-The plan of this report is as follows, Section \ref{sec:framework} presents a summary of theoretical materials used as the cohomological classes and the Poincar\'{e} duality.
-Section \ref{sec:metateoria} presents some concepts of qualitative meta-theory of linear decomposition.
-Section \ref{sec:Hodge} presents the Hodge decomposition from the viewpoint of linear independent classes and the \poincare duality in relation to the decomposition.
-Section \ref{sec:norm} presents the decomposition of the norm that includes some discrete, or quantized, terms associated to each cohomology class.
-The special case of even dimensional manifolds is presented in Section \ref{sec:even}.
-An application for generalized Electromagnetism is presented in in Section \ref{sec:aplicacion}.
+The plan of this paper is as follows, Section \ref{sec:framework} presents a summary of theoretical materials used as the cohomology classes and the \poincare duality.
+Section \ref{sec:Hodge} presents the Hodge decomposition from the viewpoint of linear independent classes and the \poincare duality.
+Section \ref{sec:norm} presents the decomposition of the norm that includes some discrete, or quantized, terms associated with each cohomology class.
+The special case of even-dimensional manifolds is presented in Section \ref{sec:even}.
+An application for generalized dual Electromagnetism is presented in Section \ref{sec:aplicacion}.
 Finally, a Conclusions Section is included.